GreenCityLife/GreenCityLife-official-web/README.md

 # Api Usage
 You can send a get request to https://www.greencitylife.ga/api/ and get the response in json format to convert it to ArrayList and load it!

+## Keys
+- name = Name of the project in sketchub
+- id = Id of the project in sketchub
+- icon = Project icon link in Sketchub
+- type = Type of project in Sketchub